matiasfha/draft-articles/advanced-typescript.md

 const affiliates = filterUsers(products, "affiliate") //Result will be { type: "affiliate", program: string }
 ```

-These seems a bit more complex so let's dissect it.
+This seems a bit more complex so let's dissect it.
-Now the function accepts two generics and use a type predicate inside the filter function allowing you to instruct Typescript about the specific type of the argument passed to the function when the function returns `true`.
+The function accepts two generics and uses a type predicate inside the filter function, allowing you to instruct Typescript about the specific type of the argument passed to the function when the function returns `true`.

 The type that the filter function will narrow is `Extract<T, Record<"type", U>>` where `T` will be the `Users` array and `Record<"type", U>` will be an object like `{type: 'affiliate' }`